shivajiva101/sban/README.md

 This prints the player record and ban record for a player.
 The records are printed to the chat console with one entry per line.

-The player record includes names and, if the user has the ban_admin privilege, IP addresses used by the player.
-The number of records displayed is limited to 10 by default to prevent chat console spam, and can be adjusted through the sban.display_max setting in minetest.conf.
+The player record includes names and, if sufficient privileges, IP addresses used by the player.
+The number of records displayed is limited to 10 by default to prevent chat console spam, and can be adjusted through the setting sban.display_max in minetest.conf.

 The ban record includes a list of all ban related actions performed on the player under any known name or IP address.
 This includes the time a ban came into effect,